fortanix/sgxtop/README.md

 your system, then remove the current driver, install the new one, and restart the aesm daemon.

+Here are the instructions to make it work on Ubuntu 16.04:

 ``` sh
 $ git clone https://github.com/fortanix/linux-sgx-driver
 $ cd linux-sgx-driver